-Whether it’s buying organic cotton pads instead of the regular kind (ideally ditch both and go reusable like the remover pads below, but small steps.)
+Whether it’s buying organic cotton pads instead of the regular kind (ideally you could ditch both and go reusable like the remover pads below, but small steps.)
 Opting for Fair Trade, shopping “small” from independent designers, buying from companies that support sustainability, use natural ingredients and don’t test on animals all help the cause.
-Ideally we’d love everything we bought to adhere to all of these missions together, but one is better than none.
+Ideally, we’d love everything we bought to adhere to all of these missions together, but one is better than none.

 It has been discussed if shopping ethically is a class issue—as eco-sourced and sustainable products are often more expensive, which can exclude those with limited disposable income, even if they did want to make a change.
 This is true, but it’s not always the case.
-With picks like our £3 recycled notebook—a price most would pay at any retailer—choosing to buy well is possible, albeit you may have to search that bit harder.
+With picks like our $3 recycled notebook—a price most would pay at any retailer—choosing to buy well is possible, albeit you may have to search that bit harder.

 We’ve chosen the chicest products that are doing great things for our planet, below.
-Prices range from £2 to £90.
+Prices range from $2 to $90.
 The feel-good factor is free.

 All Wouf products are crafted in Spain using high-quality raw materials and eco-friendly ink.
-We love this lemon-print cosmetic bag—chic and sustainable.
+We love this cosmetic bag—chic and sustainable.
 Go fully eco-chic by filling it with the best mineral makeup.

 Give your lips some love after the bad weather with this delicious lip tonic.
 Sophie is the lawyer turned skincare expert behind Sister & Co.
 She first discovered the benefits of coconut oil following a skin breakout on holiday in India.
 She struggled to find brands without chemicals in the UK, so she started one herself.
-The range includes scrubs, haircare and lip treatments.
+The range includes scrubs, haircare, and lip treatments.
 All products are cold-pressed at a small organic farm in Sri Lanka using only the finest extra-virgin coconut oil.

 Gorgeous woven baskets are taking over our social feeds of late.
-If you’re going to buy one, this diamond-patterned beauty is handwoven and fair trade, meaning the makers are paid fairly for their work.
+If you’re going to buy one, this beauty is handwoven and fair trade, meaning the makers are paid fairly for their work.
 Fair trade also ensures environmental standards and sustainability are promoted.
 It helps alleviate poverty by exporting goods from developing countries, helping producers and workers move from a position of vulnerability to economic self-sufficiency.
-Buying fair trade empowers the makers of items like this one to become stakeholders in their own organisations and achieve greater equity in international trade.
+Buying fair trade empowers the makers of items like this one to become stakeholders in their own organizations and achieve greater equity in international trade.

-Bring the outside in whilst helping yourself and the environment.
-We wrote about the benefits of having air purifying plants in your home—they’re capable of absorbing harmful substances and can also release oxygen into the air.
+Bring the outside in while helping yourself and the environment.
+We wrote about the benefits of having air-purifying plants in your home—they’re capable of absorbing harmful substances and can also release oxygen into the air.
 Housing your plants in a recycled glass vase is even better.
-This version—made from 100% hand-blown recycled —is the perfect on-trend piece to buy now.
-Whilst the best air-purifying plant is mother-in-law's tongue, eucalyptus is a great one to have around the house.
+This version—made from 100% hand-blown recycled glass —is the perfect on-trend piece to buy now.
+While the best air-purifying plant is mother-in-law's tongue, eucalyptus is a great one to have around the house.

-This chic little toothbrush is made from bamboo, which has been recognised as one of the most versatile woods on the planet, with an incredible capacity for growth.
+This chic little toothbrush is made from bamboo, which has been recognized as one of the most versatile woods on the planet, with an incredible capacity for growth.
 Many toothbrushes are made from polypropylene, with 50% of the eco costs incurred during the manufacture and distribution process alone.

 Golden Glow is a blend that can be enjoyed at any time of the day in juices, smoothies, and lattes, and as a nutritional supplement.
-Glowing skin starts from the inside out, and this blend of turmeric, maca, Siberian ginseng, brahmi and black pepper is full of beneficial antioxidants and vitamins.
+Glowing skin starts from the inside out, and this Ayurvedic adaptogen blend of turmeric, maca, Siberian ginseng, brahmi, and black pepper is full of beneficial antioxidants and vitamins.
 Golden Glow focuses on consumption with a purpose and a preventive approach to health, ethically sourcing all its organic turmeric from community farms in Sri Lanka.

 If your soles can get a bit chilly during yoga (where normal socks are a slippy no-go), you may be in need of a pair of tread-bottom socks.
 These have elastic straps and an anti-slip strip on the heel to keep them in place.
 The brand, Great Soles, is equally as impressive as its product.
 It’s committed to sustainability and supporting local businesses, and carefully chooses materials to minimize its environmental impact.
 Great Soles also supports cancer research and education by donating a portion of the profits from the sale of each product.